learn-co-curriculum/precollege-intro-software-engineering-track/day-08/lectures/mvc/LECTURE.md

   * In terminal in the directory of the project, run `bundle install` once you save the changes to your gemfile

 + **Config.ru:** This file controls the instructions that actually run our app
-  * To run our application we’ll need to start up a server with a tool like the `rackup` gem.
+  * To run our application we'll need to start up a server with a tool like the `rackup` gem.
   * This file tells the server where to find an run the application

 + **Public Directory:** This holds all of the front end assets for our program.
 Assets include javascript, css and images.